 One of the great treasures in our gallery at present is a fine William and Mary period walnut and marquetry longcase clock by Charles Cabrier of London, dating to about 1690.
 The well-proportioned case has cross grain mouldings and walnut panelled sides.
-The trunk door and matching base panel have with outstretched arms.
-The flat-top hood with over S The concentration of the case top faces with concentration Walnut and marquetry longcase clock signed 'Carolus Cabrier, Londini Fecit.'
+The trunk door and matching base panel have beautifully executed marquetry panels of flower with birds and figurines with outstretched arms.
+The flat-top hood with overhanging cornice is flanked by gilt capped barley twist columns.

+Walnut and marquetry longcase clock signed 'Carolus Cabrier, Londini Fecit.'
 Circa 1690.
 Raffety Ltd.